gnosisguild/zodiac-module-siphon/README.md

 ### Solidity Compiler

 The contracts have been developed with [Solidity 0.8.6](https://github.com/ethereum/solidity/releases/tag/v0.8.6).
-This version of Solidity made all arithmetic checked by default, therefore eliminating the need for explicit overflow or underflow (or other arithmetic) checks.
+This version of Solidity made all arithmetic checks by default, therefore eliminating the need for explicit overflow or underflow (or other arithmetic) checks.

 ### Security and Liability